openmc-dev/openmc/docs/source/methods/physics.rst

     v_T^2 \right ) dv_T

-Now, changing variables in equation :eq:`target-pdf-2` by using the result from equation :eq:`maxwellian-speed`, our new probabilty distribution function is
+Now, changing variables in equation :eq:`target-pdf-2` by using the result from equation :eq:`maxwellian-speed`, our new probability distribution function is

 .. math::
     :label: target-pdf-3